ANZ Mastercard customers can now tap-and-go with Apple Pay

 "With Mastercard’s Digital Enablement Service (MDES) powering the secure tokenisation service for ANZ, cardholders can benefit from secure payments from their mobile devices everywhere contactless payments are accepted,” said Duursma.

-If you’re looking for more ins and outs on how the digital wallet technology actually works, head over to our go-to guide for using Apple Pay.
+If you’re looking for more ins and outs on how the digital wallet technology actually works, head over to our go-to guide for paying with your smartphone.